Mjz86/C_colon/mcc.md

  * as a gist :

-It's similar to Itanium, however,
+It is similar to Itanium, however,

 The name has an appended `xxhash128`, of its signature,